junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-23-SPN-Migratory-locust.md

 "You didn't even know about the case."
 Dean moves closer to him, catching his hands.
 "We didn't call you until we found those links, remember?"

 "It was my fault Balthazar found it necessary to steal the staff.
-If I hadn't started the civil war in Heaven, none of that would ever happen, those migratory locusts would never exist in this land."
+If I hadn't started the civil war in Heaven, none of that would ever happen; those migratory locusts would never exist in this land."
 Cas lowers his head, staring at the floor.
 He tries to take back his hands, but Dean doesn't let him.

 "It's not your fault," Dean tells him firmly, squeezing his hands.
 "We can fix this."

-"I doubt it," Cas says with a low voice.
-"Once there's a single locust in the new continent, there is nothing stopping them to breed and grow.
+"I doubt it," Cas says in a low voice.
+"Once there's a single locust in the new continent, there is nothing stopping them from breeding and growing.
 Let alone it's been ten years.
 They must have been everywhere already.
-I don't know why we never realize this problem until now."
+I don't know why we never realized this problem until now."

-"The farmers must have suffered for the past ten years."
-Sam murmurs quietly.
+"The farmers must have suffered for the past ten years," Sam murmurs quietly.
 "We just, never looked closely enough.
-Thought it's natural disaster or something.
+Thought it was just natural disasters or something.
 I mean, who'd thought a locust outburst could be our sort of case, too?
-It's like butterfly effect."
+It's like the butterfly effect."

-"Not helping, Sammy," Dean gives his brother an displeased look, tilting his head at the angel, using his eyes to express "Why do you have to make him feel more shitty than he already is?
+"Not helping, Sammy," Dean gives his brother a displeased look, tilting his head at the angel, using his eyes to express, "Why do you have to make him feel more shitty than he already is?
 Shut up or say something nice!"

 "We can, uh, always regrow the crops, hoping they're fine next year," Sam waves helplessly at the window and their field.

 Dean gives him another look, rolling his eyes.
 Sam shuts his mouth obediently.

-"We can always call Jack to help this, right?"
+"We can always call Jack to help fix this, right?"
 Dean turns to Cas, suggesting hopefully.

-"He said he'll not intervene anything anymore," Cas answers gloomily.
+"He said he'd not intervene in anything anymore," Cas answers gloomily.

 "Not even something biblical?
 This feels like his department in the first place, you know."
 Dean pats the angel's hands.
-"We'll just invite him over to the dinner, serving him a dish with fried locust or something.
+"We'll just invite him over to dinner, serving him a dish with fried locust or something.
 He's gotta ask, 'What's that?'
-Then we'd just say, 'Oh we wanted to serve you some home-grown wheat for bread, but locusts ate them all, so now all we have is fried locusts.'
+Then we'd just say, 'Oh, we wanted to serve you some home-grown wheat for bread, but locusts ate them all, so now all we have is fried locusts.'
 He'd ask, 'How does that happen?'
 I'll just tell him the story we just found out, surely he'll just snap a finger to fix this, right?"

 Cas still doesn't think it's a fair reason to call Jack for the use of his power for the next two days.
 But Dean manages to invite Jack over for the Sunday family dinner anyway.

-And long story short, on the next year's harvest day, they finally manage to harvest some real crop from their unharmed field, in human way.
+And long story short, on the next year's harvest day, they finally manage to harvest some real crop from their unharmed field, in the human way.
 Which makes Cas very happy.
 Which makes Dean very happy, too.